datacentricdesign/id5415/collections/_drafts/4-1-self-study.md

 The following article presents three common types of devices architectures for connected products [Connected Product Architecture](https://medium.com/stanfy-engineering-practices/3-types-of-software-architecture-for-connected-devices-a-smart-light-bulb-case-54dc7727136f).

-# The Internet Protocol

-TCP
-UDP

-MAC address

-In network terminology, a `packet` is the unit of data transmitted between two devices.
-If the information to transmit is too large, it is splited into multiple packets.

-IP address

-* Hostname

-Ping

 # The Message Queuing Telemetry Transport